Canary Black: Plot

 Breznov broadcasts a video to the Global Unification Summit about his access to Canary Black.
 He requests a ransom of 1% of GDP of every country, roughly a trillion dollars.
 As an example, he targets Singapore, cutting off all power there.
-Jarvis tracks Sorina's phone carried by Avery, locates the hideout and kills the entrance guards, but is captured by Breznov, who kills him.
-As Avery is hanging on chains, David is shot with a deliberate flesh wound to the abdomen so that he bleeds out slowly.
-After Breznov leaves the room, Avery attacks Breznov's vengeful female henchman, Rurik's partner, with her legs.
-David grabs a knife, kills two henchmen and reveals to Avery that he is Kali, that he had been lying to her throughout their marriage and that it had been him who had informed Breznov about Canary Black's existence.
+Jarvis tracks Sorina's phone carried by Avery, locates the hideout and kills the entrance guards; but he is captured by Breznov, who kills him.
+As Avery is hanging on chains, David is shot with a flesh wound to the abdomen, so that he bleeds out slowly.
+After Breznov leaves the room, Avery attacks Breznov's vengeful female henchman, Rurik's partner.
+David grabs a knife, kills two henchmen and reveals to Avery that he is Kali, that he had been lying to her throughout their marriage and that it was he who informed Breznov about Canary Black's existence.

 As the ransom money starts pouring in, David kills the power to stop transmitting the virus.
-In the ensuing struggle, Avery kills Breznov and stops the virus from uploading completely.
+In the ensuing struggle, Avery kills Breznov and stops the virus from uploading.
 Avery returns her engagement ring to David, saying that their marriage is beyond fixing.
 As the CIA arrives, David jumps into the river and Avery is arrested.
-While she is in custody, Evans tells Avery that David is dead while taunting her.
-Elizabeth Mills arrives, and offers Avery a job at MC6 in exchange for avoiding jail time - a new organization that takes on critical missions on the highest scale of threat.
-While walking outside, Avery sees her ring on a handrail, indicating that David is still alive.
+While she is in custody, Evans taunts Avery, telling her that David is dead.
+Elizabeth Mills arrives, and offers Avery a job in exchange for avoiding jail time, at MC6: an organization that takes on critical missions on the highest scale of threat. walking outside, Avery sees her ring on a handrail, indicating that David is still alive.